 The European Medium Altitude, Long Endurance, (EMALE RPAS) Community Working Group is chaired by EDA and, together with the European Air Group (EAG), supports Member States' efforts to resolve some of these issues.
 Since 2016, the Working Group and the EAG have been looking to improve communication and interoperability between their national RPAS communities through regulator meetings looking at doctrine, operational procedures, training, logistics and maintenance domains for synergies and opportunities to pool and share resources.
-The latest initiative is a low-cost training technology demonstrator project, which will see the deployment of 10 generic, desktop simulators across national RPAS centres of excellence and schools.
+The latest initiative is a low-cost training technology demonstrator project, which will see the deployment RPAS technologies are evolving rapidly.
+As the volume of real-time flight information available is skyrocketing, the need to assist the pilot or the operator in his decision-making is also growing of 10 generic, desktop simulators across national RPAS centres of excellence and schools.
 The system is linked over a private network which will allow basic tactical training and communication between sites so that approaches to training and teaching protocols can be shared, procedures streamlined/standardised and best practices identified by all participants.
 The demonstrator will run until 2021 but its practical benefits will remain and further develop in the longer term, as building trust and understanding is the ultimate enabler for improved coalition capability.